nishantsinha00/drqa/README.md

 ![system architecure](QA-Langchain-LLM.svg)

-This repo is to help you build a powerful question answering system that can accurately answer questions by combining [Langchain](https://github.com/hwchase17/langchain) and large language models (LLMs) including OpenAI's GPT3 models.
+This repo is to help you build a powerful question answering system that can accurately answer questions by combining [Langchain](https://github.com/hwchase17/langchain) and large language models (LLMs) including OpenAI's GPT3.5 turbo model.

 The image shows the architechture of the system and you can change the code based on your needs.
 The main components of this code: